-Add a pop of color to your cookie tray this holiday season with these eye-catching thumbprint cookies.
+Add a pop of color to your cookie tray this holiday season with these classic thumbprint cookies.
 These easy jam thumbprint cookies are a delightful bite-sized treat that everyone loves.
 They’re soft, chewy, and buttery, with a sweet jam-filled center that will make your mouth water.

-What You Need to Make This Recipe
+What You Need To Make This Recipe

 Butter — make sure to use unsalted butter to keep the thumbprint cookies from tasting salty, as the amount of salt in salted butter can vary quite between different brands.
 These cookies have a rich, buttery taste, so I recommend using good-quality butter.
-Make sure the butter is soft enough so your finger leaves a dent when you press into it.
+Make sure the room temperature butter is soft enough so your finger leaves a dent when you press into it.
 If it’s cold and firm, it’ll be challenging to cream it.

 Egg yolks — using just the egg yolks will give your cookies a lovely soft and chewy texture.
 Don’t throw the egg whites out, though!
 Save them for another recipe like my angel food cupcakes recipe.